-(A) Dental, vision, and health care coverage for an eligible primary benefit recipient may be available upon application on a form provided by the public employees retirement system.
+(A) Health care coverage for an eligible primary benefit recipient may be available upon application on a form provided by the public employees retirement system.
 A primary benefit recipient may enroll an eligible dependent as defined in rule 145-4-09 of the Administrative Code.

 (1) Except as provided in this paragraph, applications for health care coverage must be received by the public employees retirement system not later than sixty days after the benefit recipient's initial benefit payment.
-During this sixty-day period, a recipient may make one change to the filed application.
-If the application is received more than sixty days after the benefit recipient's initial benefit payment or the benefit recipient fails to file an application within that period, the benefit recipient shall be treated as described in paragraph (E) of this rule.
+During this sixty-day period, the applicant may make one change to the filed application.
+If the application is received more than sixty days after the initial benefit payment or the benefit recipient fails to file an application within that period, the benefit recipient shall be treated as described in paragraph (E) of this rule.

 (2) The system may accept and process an application received more than sixty days after the benefit recipient's initial benefit payment if either of the following occur: